Quantumite/slidecode/README.md

                         Use this flag to change the trailer that is appended to the encoded shellcode that is used by the decoder.
 Default: aabbccdd. i.e. -t 90909090 and not -t \x90\x90\x90\x90 and also not -t 0x90919293.
+  --64                  Use this flag to change the trailer that is appended to the encoded shellcode that is used by
+                        the decoder.
+Default: aabbccdd. i.e. -t 90909090 and not -t \x90\x90\x90\x90 and also not -t 0x90919293.
 ```

 ## Examples